philezemonye/cyf-node-challenges/challenge-quote-server/README.md

 #### Enabling CORS on the Express app

-You'll have to install and enable CORS in order to allow your JSON to be loaded from a different server (glitch.me) than your React app was initially loaded (probably netlify.com).
+You'll have to install and enable CORS in order to allow your JSON to be loaded from a different server (Heroku) than your React app was initially loaded.

-in `package.json` add a dependency for `"cors": "^2.8.5"`
+Install the `cors` library: `npm install --save cors`.

 Then in your `server.js` add...

-`var cors = require('cors')`
+`const cors = require('cors')`

 and